-Mountainous, heavily forested and dotted with Mayan ruins, lakes, volcanoes, orchids and exotic birds, Guatemala is one of the most beautiful countries in Central America.
+Mountainous, heavily forested and dotted with Mayan ruins, lakes, volcanoes, orchids and exotic birds, Guatemala, “the land of eternal spring,” is one of the most beautiful countries in Central America.

 Learning activities may include:

 Understand the issue of the “disappeared” in conversation with support groups for their families.
 Learn to make Mayan cuisine, especially tortillas.
-Experience the Mayan Indian culture in a mountain village.
+Experience the Mayan culture in a mountain village.
 Participate in a typical Mayan wedding.
-While in Antigua, live with Guatemalan host families.
+While in Antigua, we may live with Guatemalan host families.